-Audit tender
+Audit tender and subsequent steps

-The board announced its intention to launch a competitive audit tender process in BP's 2013 Annual Report.
-The tender process took place in 2016, with a view to appointing a new external auditor from the 2018 financial year.
+As described in the Notice of BP Annual General Meeting 2017, BP undertook a tender process in 2016 with a view to appointing a new external auditor for the company for the financial year ending 31 December 2018.
 The tender was designed to implement a robust process to enable the selection of an auditor that would be the best fit for the role of external auditor and provide the appropriate level of assurance to BP's shareholders.

-Following completion of the evaluation, the board selected Deloitte LLP as BP's new auditors for the financial year ending 31 December 2018, subject to the approval of shareholders at the 2018 annual general meeting.
-This timeline will allow for a thorough and complete handover from the current auditor, Ernst & Young LLP.
-Full details of the tender process can be found in the audit committee report on page 73 of the BP Annual Report and Form 20-F 2016 (bp.com/annualreport).
+Following the completion of this process and evaluation, which was led by the audit committee, the board agreed with the audit committee's recommendation and selected Deloitte LLP as the company's auditors for the financial year ending 31 December 2018.
+Details of the audit tender process are set out in the report of the audit committee on page 73 of the BP Annual Report and Form 20-F 2016 (bp.com/annualreportarchive).